 You can go through the steps that we have broken down into simpler ones.

 However, you need a few supplies before that.
 You need a tire balancer, marker and lead tape.
 Once you have these, you may get started.
 So, take a look.

 Step 1: Put Your Tire on The Balancer

 At first, you need to take the tire balancer.
 You know what a tire balancer does.
 If you do not know, it holds the tire in air and you can spin it.

 So, this helps you to see if the tire is really balanced.
 But how do you put the RC tire into the tire balancer?
 Well, this might seem hard but actually very easy.

 You just have to get your tire into the balancing shaft slowly.
 Over there, you can see 2 adapters when you are doing it.

-And you would need to click on or tap on of the adapters.
-And then the other one would set the tire into place properly.
+You would need to click on or tap on of the adapters.
+Then the other one would set the tire into place properly.
 Make sure you are patient while setting the tire.